cldf/cldfviz/docs/text.md

 [cognateset X](some/path/CognateTable?cognatesetReference=X#cldf:__all__)
 ```

-In addition to data objects you can also specify maps to be created with `cldfviz.map` and included in the
+In addition to data objects you can also specify
+- maps to be created with `cldfviz.map` and
+- trees to be created with `cldfviz.tree`

-resulting markdown document; e.g.:
+for inclusion in the resulting markdown document; e.g.:
 ```
 ![](map.jpg?parameters=1A#cldfviz.map)
 ```